+12. Decision making

-- 1. adoption of sub regional strategic policies and plans. - 2. adoption of a Multi Area Agreement following negotiations with Government and other partners. - responses to Government consultations. - 4. decisions with financial consequences/costs to the member authorities (e.g. AGMA Units contributions, budgets if any delegated to individual Commissions, etc). - 5. decisions/recommendations on levies/precepts of joint authorities. - 6. endorsement of strategic plans produced by the new Commissions. - 7.
-Associate Membership under Clause 6.4. - 8.
-Proposed amendments to this Agreement - 12.4 For the following areas a simple majority need only apply - 1. appointments to external bodies. - 2. appointments to the new Commissions when established. - 3. election to any of the four offices set out in section 10.1 above. - 12.5 For issues not covered in paragraphs 12.3 or 12.4 where agreement cannot be reached without a vote the presumption will be that a two thirds majority of the Parties will be needed. - 12.6 Where the effect of a particular proposition, if adopted by the Board, would give rise to contractual or financial implications for any of the Parties, then a vote must be taken and the vote(s) of the appointed member(s) of the effected Party (ies) on of the proposition shall be recorded. - 13.
-Forward Plan and Greater Manchester Forum - 13.1 The Board will produce a forward plan in accordance with the requirements of section 22 of the Local Government Act 2000. - 13.2 The Board will be required to report, at least annually, on meeting its Forward Plan and its operation and progress in achieving the promotion or improvement of the economic physical and social well being of the Manchester City Region, its people and businesses to a wider forum of interested parties within Greater Manchester.
-The Board will determine the nature and membership of this forum which shall be known as the Greater Manchester Forum. - 14.
-Scrutiny - 14.1 Scrutiny arrangements will be in accordance with Schedule 4
+- 11.1 The principle of decision making by the Board shall be that, wherever possible decisions of the Board will be made by agreement, without the need for a vote.
+Where this is not possible a vote may be taken where the Chair considers it to be necessary or where any Voting Member requests that a vote be taken.
+The vote will be by way of a show of hands and the vote of each member recorded in the Minutes. - 11.2 In the event of a vote, only the appointed member(s) of each of the Parties present at the meeting shall be entitled to vote (including the Chair).
+In the event of a tied vote the Chair has no second or casting vote.
+Any motion or proposal which results in a tied vote will be deemed not to have been agreed. - 11.3 The following areas have been identified as matters of strategic importance, where as a matter of last resort if agreement cannot be reached without a vote a 2/3 majority of the Participating Parties will be needed:- - 1. adoption of sub regional strategic policies and plans. - 2. responses to Government consultations. - 3. decisions with financial consequences/costs to the member authorities (e.g. AGMA Units contributions, budgets if any delegated to individual Commissions, etc). - 4. decisions/recommendations on levies/precepts of joint authorities. - 5. endorsement of strategic plans produced by the new Commissions. - 6.
+Associate Membership under Clause 6.4. - 7.
+Proposed amendments to this Agreement - 11.4 For the following areas a simple majority need only apply - 1. appointments to external bodies. - 2. appointments to the new Commissions when established. - 3. election to any of the four offices set out in section 10.1 above. - 11.5 For issues not covered in paragraphs 11.3 or 11.4 where agreement cannot be reached without a vote the presumption will be that a two thirds majority of the Parties will be needed.

+11.6 Where the effect of a particular proposition, if adopted by the Board, would give rise to contractual or financial implications for any of the Parties, then a vote must be taken and the vote(s) of the appointed member(s) of the effected Party (ies) on of the proposition shall be recorded.

+12. Forward Plan

+12.1 The Board will produce a register of forthcoming key decisions ("forward plan") in accordance with the requirements of The Local Authorities (Executive Arrangements) (Meetings and Access to Information) (England) Regulations 2012.

+13. Scrutiny